JaswanthReddyPadala/NeogCamp/LEVEL-0/week-1/project/documentation.md

 ]
 ```

-Wow, we used arrays and object as each item in an array.
+Wow, we used arrays and objects as each item in an array.
 Now we need to print these questions for our player.
 So we use [for](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for) loop to it now.

-We need to use to for loop to iterate over each and every question and only if the answer is correct we can add 1 to player_score.
+We need to use for loop to iterate over each and every question and only if the answer is correct we can add 1 to player_score.

 ```
 // we declare function so that the function playQuiz takes in different objects but conducts and evaluate quiz